 November 15th; it was a Thursday.
 I stood before the dead oak once again placing my hand on its cold trunk.
 I came back here often to feel something I hadn’t in months.
 But what I felt wasn’t warmth or a sense of belonging.
 No I came here to feel closer to making things right.
 On the other side of this worn tree stood a house.
 My home where my family still lived.
 Inside, in the room closest to the side facing the tree, my sister slept.
 I envied her, the way she could just close her eyes, feel the close comfort of the blankets and rest.
 In the room opposite hers my mother sat awake in my grandmother’s wood rocking chair.
 She hasn’t slept in four months.
 It almost makes me believe she feels remorse, but then I remember she was and still is incapable of that emotion.
 She rocked for hours listening to the soothing cracking of the old wood hoping it would help her sleep, yet was always unsuccessful.
 You might be wondering at this point, what about your father, where is he?
 He’s much luckier than I and escaped years ago when I was five years old.
 My only memory of the man was the way he smelled of firewood.

-Cold wind blew and the moment I waited for arrived.
-I placed both hands on the trunk now and leaned forward until I felt the tree slip away from me.
-I watched as the large oak fell hard on the old house breaking through the roof and boards as if they were paper thin.
+Cold wind blew; the moment waited for arrived.
+I placed both hands on the trunk and I felt the tree slip away from my grasp.
+I watched as the large oak fell hard on the old house breaking through the roof and boards as if they were paper.
 The sound of breaking wood soothed my still heart.
-The tree fell where my sister slept and I knew she wouldn’t escape its grasp.
-Gone quietly in the night, much more dignified than I. I felt nothing for her just as she felt nothing for me when she dug my father’s carving knife into my back.
+The tree fell where my sister slept.
+Gone quietly in the night, much more dignified than I. I felt nothing for her just as she felt nothing for me as she watched my body slip away from her sight.

 I dug through the debris and dragged her broken body behind me and laid her out on the lawn for my mother to find.
-Soon I heard her screams and her footsteps running through the house to the back bedroom.
-She crawled through the broken down wall and fell to her knees at the sight of her beloved daughter lying on the cold grass.
-She cried and I grew angrier.
-This woman never shed a ---- tear when my sister killed me and followed the river to pull my lifeless body out to bury it.
+I heard her shrill scream and fearful footsteps running through the house to the back bedroom where she expected to find my dearest sister.
+Seeing the gaping hole in the wall she pulled herself through to the outside and fell to her knees at the sight of her beloved daughter lying on the cold grass.
+She cried and I grew wild with anger.
+This woman never shed a damn tear when I never came home, when they buried an empty coffin, when I was robbed of everything worth living for.
 I was never enough.
 I was the problem and their lives were better without me.
 I knelt down in front of her and placed both hands on her face.
-She could see me now and the whites of her eyes grew red.
-She feared me as she rightfully should.
+She could see me now and the whites of her eyes grew bloodshot.
+She feared me.
 “It’s me momma.
-It’s me” I whispered as she shook.
-I looked far into her eyes as I moved my hands down and snapped her neck.
+It’s me” I whispered deep into her ear as she quivered.
+I looked far into her cold eyes and whipped my hands in a swift motion.
+The sound of her neck breaking filled my ears and warmed my empty body.
 She fell lifelessly beside my sister and I smiled.